What Is A Quantum Dot Display?

 A Quantum Dot display uses a layer of nanoparticles that increases its color gamut and brightness.

-An LED-backlit quantum dot display features a Quantum Dot Enhanced Film (QDEF) layer consisting of nanoparticles that are placed between the panel and backlight.
+An LED-backlit quantum dot display features a Quantum Dot Enhanced Film (QDEF) layer consisting of nanoparticles placed between the panel and the backlight.
 The result is improved color gamut and luminance of the display.

-These particles can be applied to any LED panel technology, including IPS, TN, and VA, and they can increase the display’s color gamut to cover 95% of the DCI-P3 color space (equivalent to ~125% sRGB), which is essential for a good HDR (High Dynamic Range) viewing experience.
+These particles can be applied to any LED panel technology, including IPS, TN, and VA, and they can increase the display’s color gamut to cover 95% of the DCI-P3 color space (equivalent to ~130% sRGB relative size), which is essential for a good HDR (High Dynamic Range) viewing experience.

 What Is Qled Technology